moveit/moveit2/doc/MIGRATION_GUIDE.md

        RCLCPP_INFO(LOGGER, "Very important info message");

-Currently, there is no direct replacement for the `ROS_*_STREAM` macros in dashing, however, a first implementation is available in eloquent (https://github.com/ros2/rclcpp/pull/926).
-Until we switch to eloquent, stream macros should be implemented using C formatting or commented with an adequate TODO and substitute log message.

 ### Logger naming convention

 Migrating the loggers is a good opportunity to make logger names more consistent.